 Students who lose eligibility for financial aid as a result of failure to make satisfactory academic progress may appeal to be placed on financial aid probation.
 This appeal must include the reasons for the lack of progress and the student's anticipated steps for improvement.
-In order to consider the appeal, the Office of Financial Aid will need to receive from the student and academic advisor an academic plan that will lead to achievement of SAP thresholds.
+In order to consider the appeal, the student will need to submit an approved academic plan that will lead to achievement of SAP standards.
 If during the probation period the student has not successfully achieved satisfactory academic progress, the student may appeal with a modified academic plan.
 Probation may last for up to one academic year, unless there are extraordinary circumstances.
 While on probation, a student's progress will be monitored at the end of each semester.